polterguy/rosetta/README.md

 are mentioned below.

 * Keep-Alive connections.
+* Timeouts, both on request, and keep-alive connections.
 * Pipelining of requests.
+* Max connections.
+You can choose to refuse a connection from a client, if the client already has reached the *"max-connections-per-client"* limit, to make sure a single erroneous client does not exhaust your server.
 * If-Modified-Since, making it possible to return a 304 to client, if the file has not been modified since the specified date.
+* Intelligent 4xx and 5xx error responses.
+* Configurable.
+Rosetta will create its own default configuration file the first time you run it, but this file can be modified by you on consecutive runs, to make sure Rosetta behaves in accordance to your wishes.

 ### No Logging